Dynsmore History, Family Crest & Coats of Arms

 The Pictish clans of ancient Scotland were the ancestors of first people to use the name Dynsmore.
 The name was found on the lands of Dundemore in Fife where the family has a long and distinguished history dating back to the early Middle Ages.

 Early Origins of the Dynsmore family

 The surname Dynsmore was first found in Fife, in the territories of Dundemore, near Lindores.
 One of the first records of the name was Henry de Dundemore who witnessed a confirmation charter by John, Earl of Huntigdoun of land in Kynalchmund to the Abbey of Arboirath c.
 1219 and later witnessed another charter by the same earl granting lands of Lundors to the monks of Lindores (c.1232-1237.)
 In 1296, the Ragman Rolls listed Patrik de Dundemor and William de Dundemor as landholders in Fife.

 Important Dates for the Dynsmore family

 This web page shows only a small excerpt of our Dynsmore research.
-Another 161 words (12 lines of text) covering the years 1317, 1317, 1650 and 1750 are included under the topic Early Dynsmore History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1317, 1317, 1650 and 1750 are included under the topic Early Dynsmore History in all our PDF Extended History products and printed products wherever possible.

 Dynsmore Spelling Variations

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Dynsmore has appeared Dinsmore, Dinsmuir, Dunsmore, Dansmore, Dunmuir and many more.